Iran's secretive top leader vows to keep up attacks in his first statement since being appointed

 More drone strikes were also reported in Bahrain, Kuwait, Dubai and Saudi Arabia.

-U.N.
-Secretary-General António Guterres, speaking in Turkey, called for de-escalation and dialogue to end the war, saying that "as always, the most vulnerable are being hurt first and worst.”

 Melzer reported from Mitzpe Hila, Israel.
 Rising reported from Bangkok, and Corder reported from The Hague, Netherlands.
-Associated Press writers Ghaya Ben Mbarek in Tunis, Tunisia; Sally Abou AlJoud and Kareem Chehayeb in Beirut; and Jill Lawless in London contributed to this report.
+Associated Press writers Ghaya Ben Mbarek in Tunis, Tunisia; Koral Saeed in Herzliya, Israel; Sally Abou AlJoud, Kareem Chehayeb and Sarah El-Deeb in Beirut; Luena Rodriguez-Feo Vileira in Washington; and Jill Lawless in London contributed to this report.

+This version corrects that a U.S. Central Command statement did not say the refueling aircraft belongs to the Air Force and that a U.S. official, not the statement, said the second aircraft also was a KC-135 tanker.